 Their electricity is provided by solar panels and a large bank of golf cart batteries which are recharged for four hours every day by a gas-driven generator.
 This gives enough power for lighting and to recharge their laptops.
 But with no internet, their only means of contact with the outside world is a satellite phone they have for emergencies and for Mrs. Atchley’s monthly half-hour chat with her family in Alabama.

 Heat is generated through two wood burning stoves, and there’s no hot water unless they boil it themselves.
-The water has to be pumped by hand from a spring running 27 ft. under the house and stored in buckets.
-Much to their eco-friendly regret, they have to burn their rubbish.
+The water has to be pumped by hand from a spring running 27 feet under the house and stored in buckets.
+Much to their eco-friendly regret, they have to burn their trash.

 Grocery shopping is annual expedition when they stock up on supplies.
 Preppers at heart, they store two years’ worth of canned food in their pantry, amounting to some 1,000 cans.
 A six-foot-deep wood-lined pit dug into the permafrost functions as the family’s refrigerator freezer.

 Mrs. Atchley waxes poetic about the ideology of their unique existence: “I feel like we’re the last of the true American spirit of freedom that people were looking for when they crossed the ocean and came to this continent.”
 Mr. Atchley takes a more practical approach.
 “We’re strong, individual people taking care of ourselves,” he says.
 “We take that responsibility seriously.”